 Kou makes an annoyed grunt.
 He stops drawing, leans back in his chair, and finally looks up at Yves.
 “Did you say something yesterday?
 I didn’t notice.”

 Kou picks up his pencil crayon again.
 Before Yves can process this, Lana comes in like a freight train, leveling a finger.
 “Hey!
 He’s not girly for being organized!
 You can’t be a decent human being in the first place if you’re not organized!”

 The others have been listening in, and at this Rob gives a long snort and throws his eraser (which he has not been using anyway) at Lana.

-Lana locks onto the eraser and catches it, a one-handed ninja blur, a declaration of war.
+Lana locks onto the eraser and catches it one-handed, a declaration of war.
 She and Rob glare at each other like stray cats.

 Into the mounting tension Kou finishes a stroke of colour, and there is a click of finality as he puts his last pencil back down on the desk.
 It and all the other pencil crayons are laid perfectly parallel to the edge of his paper.
 He declares that he has finished his pachycephalosaurus.

-His non sequitur fizzles the lightning bolts flashing between Lana and Rob.
-Instant deescalation.
+His non sequitur fizzles the lightning bolts flashing.
 Lana carelessly tosses the eraser in the vicinity of Rob’s desk and goes to look at Kou’s drawing.

 The next day Kou is wearing his conventional blue shirt.
 When Hiroki asks him about the purple shirt, and the pink Tupperware, and the vegetables, Kou sweeps his expectant audience with a sneer.